Blockchain Development

 ICO Regulations Around the World

 Governments and financial authorities have approached ICO regulations differently.
+Here are key jurisdictions and their stance on ICOs.

 United States

-• The Securities and Exchange Commission (SEC) classifies many ICOs as securities and requires compliance with securities laws.
+The SEC classifies many ICOs as securities and requires compliance with securities laws.
+Projects must register with the SEC or seek exemptions.

 European Union